Autoimmune myositis causes inflammation and weakness in the muscles (polymyositis) or in the skin and muscles (dermatomyositis).

 These disorders result in muscle inflammation (myositis), disabling muscle weakness, and occasionally tenderness.
 The weakness typically occurs in the shoulders and hips but can affect muscles symmetrically throughout the body.

 Autoimmune myositis usually occurs in adults aged 40 to 60 or in children aged 5 to 15 years.
 Women are twice as likely as men to develop it.
+Black people are 3 to 4 times more likely to develop it than white people.
 In adults, these disorders may occur alone or as part of other connective tissue disorders, such as mixed connective tissue disease, systemic lupus erythematosus, or systemic sclerosis.

 The cause of autoimmune myositis is unknown.
-Viruses or autoimmune reactions may play a role.
-Cancer may also trigger this disorder.
-It is possible that an immune reaction against cancer may be directed against a substance in the muscles.
-The disorders tend to run in families.
+Viruses may play a role, and cancer may occasionally trigger this disorder.
+The disorder can run in families.

 There are four types of autoimmune myositis: